We Analyzed the Future Direction of Costamare Inc. (CMRE), Here is What We Found

 Citigroup gave a rating of “Sell” to CMRE, setting the target price at $7.50 in the report published on November 01st of the previous year.

-During the last 5 trading sessions, CMRE fell by -7.72%, which changed the moving average for the period of 200-days by -23.40% in comparison to the 20-day moving average, which settled at $13.38.
-In addition, Costamare Inc. saw -4.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CMRE rose by +4.18%, which changed the moving average for the period of 200-days by -20.85% in comparison to the 20-day moving average, which settled at $13.03.
+In addition, Costamare Inc. saw 1.61% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CMRE